khoureich/EasyABE/README.md

 ## Prerequisites
 The schemes in the python version are implemented in Python 3.7.17 using the Charm framework [6] version 0.50.
-A simple installation guide for Charm framework can be found at https://lrusso96.github.io/blog/cryptography/2021/03/04/charm-setup.html

 The java version can either be run from the NetBeans IDE or from command line.
 To run it from command line follow these steps:<br/>